wendlers/pyscmpd/README.md

 	[favorite-favorites]
 	favorites: kaltpost

-__NOte:__ Each time "~/.pyscmpd/pyscmp.conf" is modified, the daemon needs to be restarted by:
+__Note:__ Each time "~/.pyscmpd/pyscmp.conf" is modified, the daemon needs to be restarted by:

 	pyscmpdctrl restart